cuygur/explorewanchain/wallet_and_tools/wan-wallet.md

 ## Multilingual Support
-Under Settings > Language, you may choose between English and Mandarin Chinese.
-In the future, we will add support for French, Spanish, Japanese, Korean, and other languages.
+Under Settings > Language, you may choose your wallet language.
+We currently have support for English, Chinese, Thai, Korean, Spanish, Portuguese, and French.

 ![](media/wan_wallet_15.png)